microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 #### Paging Behavior

 The logic that determines when to stop fetching pages is contained in `RetrievedAllPages`.
-This function will continue to retrieve pages until all items have been retrieved, or the user's optional limit was met.
+This function will continue to retrieve pages until all items have been retrieved, or the user's optional limit is met.

 #### Page Size